whitebrandon/Algorithm-and-Data-Structure_notes/Algorithm-Notes/Introduction-to-Data-Structures/01-Exploring-Arrays.md

 In a _noncontiguous_ data structure, the structure stores a values as well as a **reference** to where the next value is.
 To retrieve that next value the langage has to follow that reference (pointer) to the next block of memeory.
-This adds overhead which increases the runtime of certain operations.
+This adds overhead which increases the runtime of common operations.

+* In languages where arrays are homogeneous, when an array is created, **because the value is know to the language compiler**, the language can choose a contiguous block of memory that fits the arrays size and values created.

+* In languages where arrays are heterogeneous, when an array is created, the language allocates contiguous memory and storing in it, not the values, but a reference to the value that's stored elsewhere in memory.

 ## ARRAY CHARACTERISTICS AND STORAGE